21 of the Best Fall-Blooming Clematis Varieties

 ‘Fairydust’

 You don’t have to make a wish to bring this one home.
-Just pop on over to Home Depot for a plant in a four-inch container.
+You can find plants available in two-and-a-half-inch pots from Hirt’s Gardens via Walmart.

 ‘Hanajima’ is a cultivar of C. integrifolia that shares many of the same characteristics as other cultivars of this species, including the nodding, urn-shaped flowers.